GoPro vs. cheap GoPro alternative

-GoPro is the king of action cameras.
-With class-leading image quality, incredibly smooth stabilization and built-in waterproofing, the Hero7 Black can do it all.
-But it isn't particularly cheap, at around $399 (although it is currently $50 off on Amazon).
-So what are the best budget GoPro alternatives?
+GoPro makes some of the best action cameras, especially its flagship model the Hero7 Black.
+It has excellent image quality and supersmooth stabilization and the whole thing is waterproof without a case.
+But all those features don't come cheap -- the Hero7 Black costs around $399 (although it is currently $30 off on Amazon).
+If you can't quite stretch the budget to get the best GoPro, you can get a cheaper GoPro or look for a budget alternative.

 There's no shortage of contenders looking to take on the GoPro.
-I've chosen two cameras to compare to the current top-tier GoPro, at different prices to suit all budgets.
+I've chosen two cameras to compare with the current top-tier GoPro, at different prices to suit all budgets.
 First is the Akaso EK7000 Pro, at $75.
 The second is the Yi 4K+ Action Camera, which is $199.
-I've chosen the Yi because an earlier model scored high marks from CNET's camera guru Josh Goldman.
+I've chosen the Yi because an earlier Yi model scored high marks from CNET camera guru Josh Goldman.

 I tested all three cameras while walking, riding a bicycle and scuba diving to see what they could do.

-Check out the video above to see my full thoughts on how the Hero7 Black compares to these cheaper alternatives.
+Check out the video above to see my full thoughts on how the Hero7 Black compares with these cheaper alternatives.
+Note: CNET may get a share of revenue from the sale of the products featured on this page.

 GoPro vs. cheap alternatives